 When you apply for membership with ISPSO we require you to let us have your name, country, city, telephone number, email address, year of birth, and your full address.
 These details are only kept for the purposes of maintaining the registry of members.
 We also request you to provide a statement of interest, a brief biography, and your professional identification for the purpose of evaluating your application.
 You can optionally also provide other details such as employment information, education, and working experience.
 You are free to withdraw this information at any time by contacting us: ISPSO Administrator: firstname.lastname@example.org Administrative Director: email@example.com and we will immediately remove it from our database.

 If you are a member of ISPSO you automatically have a Buddypress profile on our website which is searchable in the member’s area.
 The profile is created using only your name and surname you provided to us.
 You can add information to this profile.
 You can remove your Buddypress profile information from our website at any time by logging into your member’s area and accessing your profile.

 When you buy a ticket for one of our conferences, webinars, or any other type of event we keep a record of your personal data before, during, and after your purchase.
 Before and during the conference the data is used to ensure that you get the most out of your event.

 After the event we keep your data so that we can let you know of other events that you might be interested in.
 For conferences specifically we share your name, country, organisation, but not your email address for networking purposed with other delegates.
-You can have your details completely removed from the conference material by requesting it to the Chair of the event or by contacting ISPSO Administrator: email@example.com Executive Director: firstname.lastname@example.org
+You can have your details completely removed from the conference material by requesting it to the Chair of the event or by contacting ISPSO Administrator: firstname.lastname@example.org or Administrative Director: email@example.com